image_pdfimage_print

 4. Roles and responsibilities

-The Senior Vice President Domestic and International Development is responsible for overseeing representative training practices and responsibilities of Country Managers in accordance with these procedures.
+4.1 The Senior Vice President Domestic and International Development oversees representative training practices and responsibilities conducted by Country Managers.

-Country Managers are responsible for providing training and conducting site visits with representatives.
+4.2 Country Managers provide training and conducting site visits with representatives.

 5. Compliance and monitoring